Nova’s Puppies Are Now Four Weeks Old

 Looking Back

-Maui has had lots of practice helping our other girls raise their babies, so it is not surprising that she is a fantastic mama.
+Nova has experience assisting as a puppy nanny for one of Willow’s litters, so it’s no surprise that she is a wonderful mama.
 She is very attentive to her little ones’ feeding, cleaning, and care.

 Puppy Culture